Bob and I arrived in Zubiri and grabbed two bunks in the “muni.”

 ¡Buen Camino!

 *Chinches is Spanish for “bedbugs.”
 These tiny vampires (Cimex lectularius) hide by day but come out in the night.
-They are particularly fond of peregrino blood.
+They are particularly fond of the taste of peregrino blood.

 Join Mark and Vicki for a Mediterranean experience May 25-June 5, 2022.
 We'll be cruising aboard the luxurious Celebrity Infinity.
 See the link here for details.
 Onboard lectures will provide focus for the group as we visit the ports of Olympia, Santorini, Ephesus, and Athens among others.
 Optional add-on visits to Venice or Rome are possible on either end of the trip.
 Contact me at markziese@gmail.com.